 - The Embroidery – The gorgeous embroidery gives this dress an artsy handmade feel.
-It also has the added bonus of drawing the eye up and away if you have a heavy bottom half, to your pretty face!
+It also has the bonus of drawing the eye up and away if you have a heavy bottom half to your pretty face!

-- The Colors – The bright parrot colors of the embroidery are so festive that I feel like I’m on a vacation in Mexico, or the Caribbean.
+- The Colors – The bright parrot colors of the embroidery are so festive that I feel like I’m on vacation in Mexico or the Caribbean.
 This is perfect for your next trip to the beach!

-- It’s Lined– I have a love/hate relationship with linen because I like the look, but not the wrinkles so much.
-This linen shift dress is lined so it hangs nicely and seems to wrinkle less easily.
+- It’s Lined– I have a love/hate relationship with linen because I like the look but not the wrinkles.
+This linen shift dress is lined, so it hangs nicely and wrinkles less easily.

 How to Wear a Linen Shift Dress

-I think the key to wearing a linen shift dress with confidence is to accept the very casual nature of the dress, the loose cut, and the very relaxed linen fabric.
+I think the key to confidently wearing a linen shift dress is to accept the casual nature of the dress, the loose cut, and the very comfortable linen fabric.
 You need to embrace those things.
-I’d stay away from trying to try and dress this up too much by adding a belt or a tee worn underneath, or heels since you will only destroy the laid-back, minimalist mood.
-I like to wear this dress as is on its own, or at most with this perky yellow denim jacket.
-It’s got the same sporty feeling and colored jean jackets are really trending this summer.
+I’d stay away from trying to try and dress this up too much by adding a belt, a tee worn underneath, or heels since you will only destroy the laid-back, minimalist mood.
+I like to wear this dress as is on its own or, at most, with this perky yellow denim jacket.
+It’s got the same sporty feeling, and colored jean jackets are trending this summer.

-As for accessories, you can wear some fun earrings to enhance the playful feel.
-Have a look at my coral raffia earrings in the first photo at the top, along with the colorful, beaded bracelets I’ve added.
-As for shoes, I’ve paired this dress with these glam braided metallic thongs which really elevate the look.
+As for accessories, you can wear fun earrings to enhance the playful feel.
+Please look at my coral raffia.
+Look at the first photo at the top and the colorful, beaded bracelets I’ve added.
+As for shoes, I’ve paired this dress with these glam braided metallic thongs, which elevate the look.
 (Metallic sandals are my favorite type of summer shoe.)
 You could also wear sneakers, ballet flats, or sandals with low kitten heels with this dress.